Research Projects

 Polycystic Ovary Syndrome (PCOS) affects a striking 11-13% of Australian reproductive aged women and is a major public health concern.
 The prevalence...

-Supervisor: Dr Anju Joham
+Supervisor: A/Prof. Anju Joham

 Severe Acute Respiratory Syndrome Coronavirus 2 (SARS-CoV-2) infection has resulted in a devastating disease pandemic responsible for in excess of 6...